Support Schemes

 Mr Lawrence Wong: Since the Monetary Authority of Singapore (MAS) (Amendment) Act commenced on 21 February 2022, MAS can subscribe for Reserves Management Government Securities (RMGS) to transfer Official Foreign Reserves (OFR) not needed by MAS to conduct monetary policy and support financial stability, to the Government for longer-term management by GIC.
 As at end-May 2022, the outstanding amount of RMGS was S$122.6 billion, net of the RMGS redeemed by the Government.

-MAS’ OFR balance decreased by S$105.9 billion from S$579.2 billion as at end-February 2022 to S$473.3 billion as at end-May 2022,1 primarily reflecting the above transfers to the Government to bring OFR closer to the optimal amount as assessed by MAS.
-This was partially offset by other factors such as reserve accumulation through monetary operations and investment income.
+MAS’ OFR balance decreased by S$105.9 billion from S$579.2 billion as at end-February 2022 to S$473.3 billion as at end-May 2022,¹ primarily, reflecting the above transfers to the Government to bring OFR closer to the optimal amount as assessed by MAS.
+This was partially offset by other factors, such as reserve accumulation through monetary operations and investment income.

-Note(s) to Question No(s) 4: Available at https://www.mas.gov.sg/statistics/reserve-statistics/official-foreign-reserves
+Note(s) to Question No(s) 4:

 GST Hike

-4 Apr 2022
+4 April 2022

-Ms Hazel Poa asked the Minister for Finance how much will the effective corporate tax rate have to be raised in order to raise the same revenue as a two percent hike in GST.
+Ms Hazel Poa asked the Minister for Finance how much will the effective corporate tax rate have to be raised in order to raise the same revenue as a two-percent hike in GST.

-Mr Lawrence Wong: The effective tax rate is most useful when looking at the tax burden of a company, after taking into account the design of the corporate tax system such as further tax deductions, capital allowance and schemes such as the Partial Tax Exemption (PTE) and Start-Up Tax Exemption (SUTE) schemes.
+Mr Lawrence Wong: The effective tax rate is most useful when looking at the tax burden of a company, after taking into account the design of the corporate tax system, such as further tax deductions, capital allowance and schemes, such as the Partial Tax Exemption (PTE) and Start-Up Tax Exemption (SUTE) schemes.
 Different companies have different effective tax rates.
-For the purpose of Ms Poa’s question relating to overall revenue yield, we have done simulations based on the headline corporate income tax (CIT) rates.
+For the purpose of Ms Hazel Poa’s question relating to overall revenue yield, we have done simulations based on the headline corporate income tax (CIT) rates.

 Such an increase in CIT rate will have a major impact on Singapore’s competitiveness.
 We will find it harder to attract new investments.
 Ultimately, Singapore and Singaporeans will be the ones who lose out.